What is Kubernetes

 Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
 Wouldn’t it be easier if this behavior was handled by a system?

 That’s how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.
-It takes care of your scaling requirements, failover, deployment patterns, and more.
+It takes care of scaling and failover for your application, provides deployment patterns, and more.
 For example, Kubernetes can easily manage a canary deployment for your system.

 Kubernetes provides you with: